Beech Piston Airplane Weekly Accident Update

 SUMMARY: Reported Hawker Beechcraft piston mishaps, year-to-date 2008:

-“Serious” injury accidents (not involving fatalities): 1 report
+“Serious” injury accidents (not involving fatalities): 6 reports (3%)

 (Note: FAA preliminary reports no longer identify the purpose of the flight involved in mishap.
 Consequently the number and percentage of Beech mishaps that occur during dual instruction will become less and less accurate over time.
 Since the late 1990s the percentage of Beech mishaps that take place during dual flight instruction has remained very consistently about 10%).